 1. Visit Aachen Cathedral

 When you find yourself wandering through the charming streets of Aachen, Germany, the Aachen Cathedral, also known as the Kaiserdom, is a treasure you simply must uncover.
-This majestic structure, nestled in the heart of the city, not only commands attention with its intricate architecture but also carries with it the whispers of centuries past.
+This majestic structure, nestled in the heart of the city, not only commands attention with its intricate architecture but also carries with it centuries of history.

 Stepping through the ornate doors, your gaze will soar to the heights of the cathedral’s grandiose interior.
 Here, you’re standing within Germany’s first UNESCO World Heritage site, a title well-earned by this monument of faith and artistry.
-The cathedral, also the oldest in northern Europe, was commissioned by Charlemagne in the late 8th century, and it’s within these very walls that German kings were once crowned.
+The cathedral, also the oldest in northern Europe, was commissioned by Charlemagne in the late 8th century, and it’s within these very walls that German kings were once crowned – 30 of them, in fact.

 You’ll find yourself surrounded by a symphony of art.
 The Aachen Cathedral houses a rich collection of medieval artifacts, including Charlemagne’s throne and a stunning golden altarpiece.
 The fusion of Carolingian, Ottonian, Gothic, and Baroque design tells a visual story of a city that has been at the crossroads of Europe for a millennia.